In This Article

 Lemon butter sauce on seafood is a classic combination for a good reason.
 There’s just something magical about that buttery lemon and garlic sauce blanketing tender fish that makes us eager for seconds.
 This recipe pairs this classic combo with Barramundi, a mild, white-fleshed fish that’s super easy-to-cook.

 Packed with healthy omega-3s, lean protein, and calcium, Barramundi is the perfect fish for a light, healthy meal.
-This dish also comes together in just about 20 minutes, making it ideal for weeknights.
+This dish also comes together in just about 20 minutes, making it an ideal easy dinner recipe for weeknights.

 What Is Barramundi?